pabliqe/slugtenberg/README.md

 ```
 ├─ data/
 │  ├─ *.csv
-│  │  └─ Datasheets will be parsed and iterables as {{ data.filename }}
+│  │  └─ Datasheets are parsed and loopable as {{ data.filename }}
 │  │
 │  └─ *.yml
-│     ├─ Datasheet's configuration files are used to setup
+│     ├─ Datasheet's configuration files are used to
-│     └─ parser options and matched by filename.
+│     └─ setup parser options and matched by filename.
 │
 ├─ layouts/
 │  └─ *(.html|.liquid)
-│     ├─ Used as layouts on slug views when calling {% layout 'filename' %}
+│     ├─ Template files here can be invoked as layouts using {% layout 'filename' %}
-│     └─ Also can be used to render CSV Datasheets by setting 'use_layout:filename'
+│     └─ Also used to render CSV Datasheets by setting 'use_layout:filename'
 │
 ├─ includes/
 │  ├─ *(.html|.liquid)